vncg/react-admin/docs/DataProviders.md

 A `{Record}` is an object literal with at least an `id` property, e.g. `{ id: 123, title: "hello, world" }`.

-Building up on the previous example, here are example responses matching the format expected by react-admin:
+Building up on the previous example, here are example responses matching the format expected by vn-kooch-react-admin:

 ```jsx
 dataProvider(GET_LIST, 'posts', {